 Defeat and Disaster: Philadelphia Falls to the Enemy

-Howe was to take New York (and Philadelphia if there was opportunity) and then go up the Hudson to join an army under Burgoyne, which was coming down from Quebec.
+Howe was to take New York (and Philadelphia if there was an opportunity) and then go up the Hudson to join an army under Burgoyne, which was coming down from Quebec.
 Howe, who was related to the King, decided on his own to take Philadelphia and leave Burgoyne to his own devices.
 The plan was too ambitious, and although he conquered the enemy capital, he lost his war.